jjacobson95/Metagenomics_Snakemake_Pipeline/README.md

  1)‎ Deinterleave with BBmap
  2) Quality Check and Trimming with fastp
  3) Assembly with MetaSPAdes
+ 4) Binning with MaxBin
+ 5) Alignment with bwa index
+ 6) Alignment with bwa alignment & conversion to bam format.

 Next steps:
- 4) Alignment with bwa index
- 5) Alignment with bwa alignment
- 6) Binning with MaxBin
  7) Binning with MetaBat
  8) Binning with DAS_Tool
  9) Taxonomic Identification with GTDB-tk